 Given the harsh reality of the current labor shortage and shrinking workspaces in many urban areas, contractors are starting to turn more and more to technology to help them work smarter to ensure productivity and profitability.

 While you may not be ready to invest in a 3D printer, you may want to make sure you are using the right takeoff and estimating tools.
-If you don’t have a chance to catch us at World of Concrete in Booth N1471, you can always request a free trial or demo to see the difference digital tools can make in the concrete and masonry trade.
+Request a free trial or demo to see the difference digital tools can make in the concrete and masonry trade.